 The Idea of “Technology” and Postmodern Pessimism

-Medical progress has gotten rid of diseases, allowed the population to expand by lowering the death rate, and prolonged life.
-These are positive outcomes for medical progress, but they think it could be viewed as bad.
-That overpopulation and baby boomers that can’t work is bad to a society functioning.
-I don’t agree with this completely, and think this is not taking into account a more important effect, like why people choose to give birth.
-The goal of technology during the Enlightenment era was to have less of a hierarchical republican society and more of a just democratic one.
-The old idea is that power can be attacked, removed or replaced, but modernists feel it doesn’t come from a single, centralized source, so it can be affected.
+Medical progress has gotten rid of diseases and allowed the population to expand by lowering the death rate and prolonging life.
+These are positive outcomes for medical progress, but they think overpopulation and baby boomers that can’t work are bad for a society’s functioning.
+I don’t agree with this completely and think this is not taking into account a more important effect, like why people choose to give birth.
+The goal of technology during the Enlightenment era was less hierarchical republican society and more democracy.
+The old idea is power can be attacked, removed, or replaced, but modernists feel it doesn’t come from a single, centralized source, so it can be affected.
 That it is everywhere and nowhere.
 It usually develops at local levels, rather than diffusing from high central powers.

 The Political and Feminist Dimensions of Technological Determinism

 I agree that technology is not inherently rational and is for authoritarian control and domination.
 In my opinion, if we can’t define technology, how can we determine if it drives history or for that matter any field?
 I agree that you can’t classify certain technologies according to significance.
 Especially in highly advanced societies where many new technologies are only for entertainment.
-I have a hard time believing that Marx’s search of technological determinism was to try to deny God.
-Technology is a technological revolution and this is never safe in one country alone, only globally.
-I think this means a scientific revolution won’t ever succeed unless the revolution is global, because technology has such a great influence for so many people.
+It’s difficult believing Marx’s search of technological determinism was to try to deny God.
+Technology is a technological revolution, and this is never safe in one country alone, only globally.
+I think this means a scientific revolution won’t ever succeed unless the revolution is global, because technology has such a great influence on so many people.
 But maybe it has more to do with what technology is.
 I agree that ultimately people, not machines, make history.
-The example of the 1990 Desert Storm, when Bush decided to declare war on Iraq, because of a series of unilateral decisions that left war as the only outcome, is opinionated, but probably has a lot of truth.
+The example of the 1990 Desert Storm, when Bush decided to declare war on Iraq, because of a series of unilateral decisions that left the war as the only outcome, is opinionated, but probably has a lot of truth.
 Most would agree that using nuclear weapons instead of negotiating peace is irrational.
 This irrationality explains why people hand over power to nuclear weapons.
 The threat of massive retaliation needing to be credible shows that power is lost from people to technology.
-I agree that the reason why Communism failed is because they tried to assert technology as an authoritarian and controlling entity.
+I agree that the reason why Communism failed is that it tried to assert technology as an authoritarian and controlling entity.
 Democracy works much better than an impersonal technological system, and people want many choices, not only one.
-Interesting quote from the King, “Women have been culture’s sacrifice to nature”, blames women for making our culture less technical and more about nature.
+An interesting quote from the King, “Women have been culture’s sacrifice to nature”, blames women for making our culture less technical and more about nature.